Ready to make the most out of your miles?

 In fact, you can always create your own—as long as you’re keeping in mind the general guidelines.

-Just, as a rule of thumb, surround quality workouts—think harder runs such intervals, hill reps, and long runs—with easy-paced recovery workouts that are neither intense nor long.
+Just, as a rule of thumb, surround quality workouts—think harder runs such as intervals, hill reps, and long runs—with easy-paced recovery workouts that are neither intense nor long.

 Commit To Paper